diexban/AWS_Scripting/README.md

-# AWS_Scripting_App_Project
+# AWS_Scripting
-A small project to showcase a few simple bash and pythong scripts running on a amazon linux server
+A small project to showcase a few simple bash and python scripts running on a amazon linux server

 ## Tools Used
 * AWS for Instance Provitioning